 GHK (controlled by Chinese-Malaysian billionaire businessman Lim Kok Thay) said there was a reasonable prospect that the group would be able to obtain the funding by June 2021.
 Genting announced the development when reporting its wider 2020-H1 net loss of USD 687,1 million (Singapore dollars S$934,2M) from USD 55,2M (2019-H1).

-Earlier this month the company announced it had suspended all payments to creditors, blaming its cash crunch on the Coronavirus (COVID-19) crisis.
+Earlier this month the company announced it had suspended all payments to creditors, blaming its cash crunch on the pandemic.
 GHK said it owed US$3,4 billion as of July 31, 2020 (cash and cash equivalents).
 GHK's shares dropped 58% this year, battered by travel curbs and lockdown measures across the globe.

 The cruise shipping operator is also negotiating a further loan deferment of US$97M with lenders after it deferred US$85M from certain lenders before June 30, 2020.
 Some of GHK's creditors formed an ad hoc group to discuss a restructuring solution with the advisers of the company.